Church-il/group-11-phase4-project/README.md

 Our mission is simple: to make *Kenya* a global leader in renewable energy.
 With the help of this platform, communities can find, contribute to, and benefit from clean energy projects.
 Whether you're living in a rural area or a bustling city, RenewableConnect is here to empower you, connect you with the resources you need, and make sure everyone has a chance to be a part of Kenya's green transformation.

+## 🖥 Tech Stack

+We built this platform using some of the best tools out there:

+- *Frontend:* React, React Router, Formik
+- *Backend:* Flask, SQLAlchemy
+- *Database:* PostgreSQL
+- *API Communication:* Fetch API for client-server interactions